alexeygorelov/anki-manual-ru/searching.md

 Anki 2.1.24+ and AnkiMobile 2.0.60+ support searching in notes with "regular expressions", a standard and powerful way of searching in text.

 Start a search with `re:` to search by regular expression.
+To make things easier, Anki will treat the following as [raw input](#raw-input), so bear in mind the rules listed there.

 Some examples:

 `"re:(some|another).*thing"`
 find notes that have "some" or "another" on them, followed by 0 or more characters, and then "thing"